-where MP is the prevailing torque (self-locking torque) of the locking device (see Subsection 6.3.3).
+where MP is the prevailing torque (self-locking torque) of the locking device (see Section 6.3.3).
+In case of highly preloaded joints, MP can be ignored; however in such a case, a demonstration that MP does not contribute to preload reduction shall be provided.

-MP is subject to scatter so, in addition to quoting mean values, an indication of its expected variation should be given by either the range or coefficient of variation.
+MP is subject to scatter so, in addition to quoting mean values, an indication of its expected variation is given by either the range or coefficient of variation.
 Mp is likely to vary with fastener size.
-Subsection 6.3.36.3.2 contains more information about locking devices and Table 6-2Table 6-1 provides some experimental data.
+Section 6.3.3 contains more information about locking devices and Table 6-2 provides some experimental data.

+A second approach in industry applied to critical joints is to measure the prevailing torque of each self locking insert, wire thread insert, nut, add the value to the established seating torque and install the fastener with the combined torque.
+It is important that the measured prevailing torque is within the range given by the insert, wire thread insert, nut manufacturer.

 The geometric relation,